boldthemes/wp-juggler-server/README.md

 You can set the refresh frequency by navigating to **WP Juggler > Settings** in your server's wp-admin.

+> [!IMPORTANT]
-**Important note!!!** The WordPress cron system is activated automatically based on a page view / init action.
+> The WordPress cron system is activated automatically based on a page view / init action.

-This means that if you do not have visits on your server site, the WP Cron will not fire and no data will be automatically retreived.
+> This means that if you do not have visits on your server site, the WP Cron will not fire and no data will be automatically retreived.
 This includes uptime crons.

+### Solution for crons ###
 Therefore it is best to set up a cronjob to call the wp-cron.php file in the root of your server WordPress install every 5 minutes, otherwise your scheduled tasks may not run correctly.

 Depending on your hosting environment, there is more than one way to do this.